 .

-Life Insurance Plan If you have no other children covered on child life insurance, you must go into iO and drop your child life insurance.
+Life Insurance Plan: If you have no other children covered by child life insurance, you must go into iO and drop your child's life insurance.
 Otherwise, you will be paying for coverage for which you will not receive benefits.
 We will not terminate this coverage for you.

-Flexible Spending Accounts If your child remains your tax dependent, you may decide to increase your contributions to a medical spending account, or begin participation in an account, to pay for their uncovered health and/or dental expenses.
+Flexible Spending Accounts: If your child remains your tax dependent, you may increase your contributions to a medical spending account or begin participating in an account to pay for their uncovered health and/or dental expenses.
 You may also elect to reduce or cancel contributions if your child is no longer a tax dependent or if he or she obtains more comprehensive health and/or dental coverage elsewhere.
 You may not make changes to a dependent care spending account at this time, as this would not be consistent with the event.

 Retirement Plans Review your investment elections under the plan to accommodate your new situation.
-Often the increasing age of a child results in a change in one’s financial obligations.
+Often, the increasing age of a child results in a change in one’s financial obligations.
 It is a good time to re-examine your financial goals and to make changes in investments and/or contributions.
-You may change your investment decision and your contribution election as often as once each month.
+You may change your investment decision and contribution election as often as once monthly.
 Beneficiaries may be changed at any time.
 Go to the Retirement page for more information.

 Remember!
 Process your life event within 30 days from the date of birth or adoption to make many of these changes.
 You will be required to provide documentation indicating the date of your child’s birth or placement.